 Yes.
 All students must register their vehicle with Campus Police.
 There is a registration fee for a parking decal and designated parking areas.

 With more than 70 clubs and organizations to choose from, USC Upstate students have unlimited opportunities to be involved on campus and in the community.
 The Office of Student Life believes that one of the most critical areas you can develop while at USC Upstate is leadership skills.
 For that reason, student life provides programs to support the development of student leaders, provides resource information and increase skills necessary to be an effective student.
 These programs offer students a chance to learn, interact, and have fun.
 USC Upstate’s campus activities board provides a full schedule of entertainment options which include comedians, dances, bands, lecturers, hypnotists and other fun activities.
-For a complete listing of campus clubs and organizations, visit the Student Life web pages.
+For a complete listing of campus clubs and organizations, visit the Campus Life.

 The average SAT score is approximately 1017 with an average high school GPA of 3.5.